idf_component.yml

 issues

-The URL of the component issue tracker.
+The URL for the component’s issue tracker.

 This field is optional.